jzrake/ndarray-v2/README.md

 ```

 ## Using the `unique_array`
-For most use cases, you should be able to build your arrays procedurally by composing a sequence of operators.
+For most use cases, you should be able to create the array you need by composing operators on it.
 However, it's sometimes necessary to modify the memory backing procedurally.
 This is the purpose of unique array (also called transients in other libraries based on immutable data).

 There are two ways to create a unique array: from scratch,